About the datasets:

 Dataset files © 2020 Consortium of Pacific Northwest Herbaria (managed by the University of Washington Herbarium).
 Ownership of the specimen data contained within is retained by the individual data providers.

 These datasets are intended for personal use.
 They may not be redistributed, sold, or posted for download or display by any third-party entity without prior written permission from the University of Washington.

 Please use the data at your own discretion.
 You will notice problems and inconsistencies with both nomenclature and distributions.
 Although we go to considerable effort to clean and standardize the data, we cannot detect or fix every problem.
 The quality of the specimen data provided to us varies by taxonomic group.
 Vascular plant specimens are generally the best curated, followed by bryophytes and lichens.

 - The Consortium maintains a checklist for vascular plants which is used to standardize family and scientific names.
 We also have checklists for bryophytes, algae, lichens, and fungi; however, the nomenclature and family classifications for these groups may not be up to date or complete.

 - We intend to exclude records of cultivated specimens.
 However, not all cultivated specimens are marked as such.

 - Some specimens are mapped incorrectly because of faulty latitude/longitude coordinates (usually obtained by using automated georefencing software).
 We try to detect and hide as many of these as possible, but cannot catch all.

-- Precise localities and coordinates are suppressed for species of conservation concern.
+- Precise localities and coordinates are suppressed for species of conservation concern in the public versions of the datasets.
 These are displayed on the map using large open squares.
 The squares are aligned to a fixed grid such that the actual location may fall anywhere within the square.